stackitcloud/terraform-provider-stackit/docs/data-sources/dremio_user.md

 subcategory: ""
 description: |-
   Manages a STACKIT Dremio instances user.
-  ~> This datasource is part of the dremio experiment and is likely going to undergo significant changes or be removed in the future.
+  ~> This datasource is part of the experimental feature dremio and is likely going to undergo significant changes or be removed in the future.
 Use it at your own discretion.
 ---

 # stackit_dremio_user (Data Source)

 Manages a STACKIT Dremio instances user.

-~> This datasource is part of the dremio experiment and is likely going to undergo significant changes or be removed in the future.
+~> This datasource is part of the experimental feature dremio and is likely going to undergo significant changes or be removed in the future.
 Use it at your own discretion.

 ## Example Usage